GaloisInc/strangeloop2017-saw/slides/strangeloop-saw.md

 # Exercises: Composition

-* TODO: run monolithic and compositional proofs
+1. Run the monolithic and compositional proofs

-* TODO: compare compositional vs. monolithic verification
+  * `salsa.saw` and `salsa-compositional.saw`

+2. Compare the timing of the two

-* TODO: when checking multiple sizes, how does it compare?
+  * When checking multiple sizes, how does it compare?

-* TODO: how many sizes before it becomes better?
+  * How many sizes before it becomes better?

+3. Try to break the code and see what happens

+  * First try a leaf function

+  * Then try the top-level function

+4. Can you break it so that one size succeeds but another fails

 # Sidebar: Fuzzing for Property Based Tests